flyfloor/react-image-cropper/README.md

-## React boilerplate
+## Image Cropper built with React

-this is a boilerplate for React project

-### run

-npm start

-babel --presets es2015,react --watch component/ --out-dir lib/
+a image cropper, use React.js